 Check, Check & Check Again

 While it could be assumed that cycling means taking very little, this is untrue.
-Evidently, travelling small distances rarely requires professional attire, but if you’re going to be on your bicycle for a number of hours, then having the right kind of equipment is a necessity.
+Evidently, traveling small distances rarely requires professional attire, but if you’re going to be on your bicycle for a number of hours, then having the right kind of equipment is a necessity.

 Consider what you need for the charity ride.
 Some considerations to note are gloves, helmet, shorts, socks, a water bottle and some sunscreen.